 Environmental sustainability: greening our operations around the globe

 A healthy environment is important to our people and to our business.
-Ernst & Young’s Climate Change and Sustainability Services practice helps our clients and our communities move to a low-carbon way of operating and lower their costs in the process.
+EY’s Climate Change and Sustainability Services practice helps our clients and our communities move to a low-carbon way of operating and lower their costs in the process.
 Because we believe that any commitment to a greener world has to start at home, we’re also challenging ourselves to work in an environmentally responsible manner and to find new ways to reduce our carbon footprint.

 We have adopted five initiatives to improve our impact on the environment worldwide:

 - Measuring our own carbon footprint by collecting and analyzing data on energy consumption in our offices and business travel.